ErikEkstedt/Gestures/README.md

 		* [ ] Rollouts
 		* [ ] Subproc vec
 		* [ ] MP like a3c
+	* Saved state_dict should always show the expected result.
+		* Not way of at least.

 2. Make environment more complex
 	* [ ] Make CustomReacher more complex